acidraincity/acidraincity.github.io/service/privacy-policy-en.md

 **4. Users' right to access and option**

-The users or their legal representatives, as main agents of the information, may exercise the following options regarding the collection, use and sharing of personal information by the Company:
+The users or their legal representatives, as main agents of the information, may exercise the following options regarding the collection, use and sharing of personal information by ACIDRAINCITY(https://acidraincity.com):

 - exercise right to access to personal information

 - make corrections or deletion

 If, in order to exercise the above options, you, as an user, can send e-mails to the responsible department (or person in charge of management of personal information).
+ACIDRAINCITY(https://acidraincity.com) will take measures without delay: Provided that the Company may reject the request of you only to the extent that there exists either proper cause as prescribed in the laws or equivalent cause.